9 Essential Tips for Designing a User-Friendly Website for Your Business

 Keep it Simple

 I frequently that the average goldfish has a longer attention span than the average human!
-To get the most user-friendly business web design, you need to focus on the essentials first.
-Quickly grab your visitors’ attention, and then entice them to explore more.
+You must first focus on the essentials to get the most user-friendly business web design.
+Quickly grab your visitors’ attention and then entice them to explore more.

 Business owners and marketers frequently ignore this straightforward strategy.
-Many business websites cram far too many menu items into their top bar and too much text onto their screen.
+Business websites cram too many menu items into their top bar and too much text onto their screen.
 It’s much better to try to be a bit more minimalist.
-Place text content either further down, where they can scroll to it, or on other pages – provided they load up quickly, of course.
+Place text content either further down, where they can scroll to it, or on other pages – provided they load up quickly.

 Don’t Hide Content

 So-called peek-a-boo content is one of the most significant setbacks to user-friendly business web design.
-I mean, if visitors can’t even find your content what exactly are you expecting them to do?
-Call your business to ask for instructions?
+If visitors can’t even find your content, what exactly are you expecting them to do?
+Maybe they will call your business to ask for instructions?
 No, that is not a very likely scenario, is it?

-If your site visitors have to dig through multiple layers to get to your information, they’ll get annoyed.
+If your site visitors must dig through multiple layers to get to your information, they’ll get annoyed.
 And that means they probably abandon the effort altogether.
-So make sure your site architecture allows them to get anywhere they need to within one or two clicks.
+So ensure your site architecture allows them to get anywhere within one or two clicks.

-Simple site architecture is not only beneficial for your human visitors.
-It makes it easier for Google and other search engines to scan your page and discover the content.
+Simple site architecture is beneficial not only for your human visitors but also for your human visitors.
+It makes scanning your page and discovering the content easier for Google and other search engines.
 Simplicity helps search engines to index your pages better and help searchers find your content more quickly.
 Higher search rankings and user satisfaction are what you are after, correct?

 Making Your Business Website User-Friendly

 I am sure you are aware of this already.
-Simply look at pages that have dated, old content, such as many university and government pages.
+Simply look at pages with dated, old content, such as many university and government pages.
 These pages look staid and decidedly not user-friendly.
 By extension, your business will come across as out-of-date as well.

 By failing to incorporate user-friendly business web design, you give your visitors a low opinion of you and the information or product you’re trying to share with them.
 And that results in a much lower conversion rate.
-Don’t fall into a so easily avoidable trap.
-Take the time to meet your user-expectations by including these user-friendly business web design strategies.
+Don’t fall into a trap that is so easily avoidable.
+Take the time to meet your user expectations by including these user-friendly business web design strategies.

 Do You Need Help with User-Friendly Business Web Design?